kljr/SpringboardVM/README.md

 You can use one virtual host exclusively for running tests.
 The shell scripts will make it easy to switch among different Springboard versions you may want to test.
-You can also delete the sb_testing directory, run `scripts/make-sb.sh` to install a completely new Springboard version, then run `scripts/apache-provision.sh` to recreate the settings.php file.
+You can also delete the sb_testing directory, and run `scripts/druv-provision.sh` to install a completely new Springboard version,

 A port has been forwarded from the guest's 3306 port to the host's 3334 port.
 If port 3334 is already in use, edit the port in `config/Vagranfile.local`